goldfix/motioneyeos_ext/README.md

 `rclone_tool run <NAME_DEST>`: runs Rclone.
 Requires the destination Rclone configuration (same used to configure it).
 This command is useful to configure with `cron`.

-Two different configuration files  will create after configuration:
+Two different configuration files  will be create after configuration:
 - `/usr/bin/rclone.config`: contains the credentials to access to remote folder.
 - `/usr/bin/rclone_local.config`: contains the local data camera folder and remote folder.
 This file is used from command: `rclone_tool run <NAME_DEST>`.